How To Manage Fatigue At Harvest

 Safety is really everyone’s responsibility though, and it is important that workers, contractors and owners all work together to manage fatigue.

-• Communicate!
-Have a reliable communication system to check in with your workers to see how they are going, and how they are feeling.
+It is important to have a reliable communication system to check in with your workers to see how they are going, and how they are feeling.

 Taking time to relax and unwind before going to bed can also improve the quality of your sleep.